-Best Practice Highlights:
+Other Best Practice Highlights:

 - Use of Independent Compensation Consultant.
 The Committee receives objective advice from its independent compensation consultant - Modest Perquisites.
 Named executive officers receive only modest perquisites - Clawback Policy.
 The Board has adopted a clawback policy applicable to all incentive payments and performance-based equity awards granted to executive officers - No Single Trigger Payments.
 The named executive officers are not entitled to any "single trigger" equity acceleration or severance payments in connection with a change in control - Stock Ownership Guidelines.
-Named executive officers are required to hold three times their base salary in Company common stock - · Peer Group Analysis.
-The Company reviews total direct compensation (base salary, annual cash incentive and long-term incentive payments) and the mix of the compensation components for the named executive officers relative to the peer group as one of the factors in determining if compensation is adequate to attract and retain executive officers with the unique set of skills necessary to manage and motivate our global humancapital management firm - No Hedging; No Speculative Trading; No Pledging.
+Named executive officers are required to hold three times their base salary in Company common stock - Peer Group Analysis.
+The Company reviews total direct compensation (base salary, annual cash incentive and long-term incentive payments) and the mix of the compensation components for the named executive officers relative to the peer group as one of the factors in determining if compensation is adequate to attract and retain executive officers with the unique set of skills necessary to manage and motivate our global human capital management firm - No Hedging; No Speculative Trading; No Pledging.
 The Company has adopted policies prohibiting hedging, speculative trading or pledging of Company stock - No excise tax gross-ups.
-Our named executive officers are not entitled to any such gross-up
+After the end of the fiscal year, the Company entered into an amended and restated employment agreement with Mr. Burnison which eliminated his previous entitlement to an excise tax gross-up in connection with a change in control.
+The other named executive officers are also not entitled to any such gross-up